LouisMazel/maz-ui/packages/docs/docs/components/maz-reading-progress-bar.md

 ---
 title: MazReadingProgressBar
-description: MazReadingProgressBar is a standalone component
+description: MazReadingProgressBar is a standalone component to display a reading progress bar
 ---

 # {{ $frontmatter.title }}